marianocarrazana/OnePagePHP/README.md

 Open the config.json file and adapt the content for your site.

-`paths.templates`: is the folder where you put your html templates
+`paths.views`: is the folder where you put your html templates.

-`paths.php`: is the folder where you put your php logic
+`paths.controllers`: is the folder where you put your php logic.

-`paths.sections`: is the folder where are templates that can be loaded from anothers templates
+`paths.sections`: is the folder where are templates that can be loaded from others templates.

 `default_title`: the title that will be displayed if there is not a title defined.
 You can define a title inside your controller with `OnePage::addVariable("title","my title")`.